The best TPRM software for 2026

 Key features

-- Vendor discovery to identify third-party software in use
+- Vendor discovery for third-party software in use

 Ideal for

-Early-stage companies primarily focused on achieving their own compliance certifications who need foundational vendor tracking.
+Early-stage and growth companies focused on their own certifications that need foundational vendor tracking—not a full enterprise TPRM program on day one.

 | Pros | Cons |